 AC: This could be a full 1-hour response, but I want to just touch on a couple of key things.

-One of the first things that that really smart asset managers are doing is they’re addressing each of their audiences individually.
+One of the first things that really smart asset managers are doing is addressing each of their audiences individually.
 If I go into a party and someone is speaking in very large words, it may sound impressive to them but it may be off-putting to others around them.
 So, if I’m a consultant to an institutional asset owner looking for a ratio on downside volatility then the data and commentary I am seeking may make no sense to a retail investor.
 Segmentation may sound simple but to implement seamlessly remains challenging.

 What we’re seeing is that marketers are really gaining this ability through what we call database publishing.
 There is a set of data, a set of words (maybe 2 or 3 versions of it), and depending on what page is being served to which audience, they are receiving what’s appropriate to them.
 If a very sophisticated investor is managing an overall portfolio to a risk budget, they might want to see what adding that little slice into their asset allocation will do.
-An advisor will have different needs as will an individual investor.
+An advisor will have different needs, as will an individual investor.

 ET: Let’s talk about data.
 How important is data management to overall speed and accuracy of marketing execution?
 Do you see firms making the right investments in investment data management?

 AC: It’s interesting.
-What we’ve been seeing is that data scrubbing, data integrity, and data hygiene are all going from being geek terms and asset management terms, to also moving into to the marketing side.
-If one wants to have the best analysis on the investment side, and you do a good job of it and the manifestation of all that work is good performance, then the best way to tell the world about it is put that same effort into your marketing data.
+What we’ve been seeing is that data scrubbing, data integrity, and data hygiene are all going from being geek terms and asset management terms, to also moving into the marketing side.
+If one wants to have the best analysis on the investment side, and you do a good job of it and the manifestation of all that work is good performance, then the best way to tell the world about it is to put that same effort into your marketing data.

 The old expression “garbage in garbage out” exemplifies this in an exponential way.
 If there is one number wrong, then every calculation is going to be wrong.
 There is no such thing as a very small mistake with data, especially over time.
 Some firms are really getting it.
 It’s one of the reasons why some firms don’t get their factsheets out until 3, 4, or even 5 weeks after quarter-end.
-Again these things can be checked, verified, uploaded, mapped and then put to different uses.
-Once that data is improved, it should be in a database to be drawn upon for the website, fact sheets, pitchbooks, etc. Everything should be drawing on the same source.
+Again, these things can be checked, verified, uploaded, mapped and then put to different uses.
+Once that data is improved, it should be in a database to be drawn upon for the website, factsheets, pitchbooks, etc. Everything should be drawing on the same source.
 It’s easier and makes for great consistency.